MicrosoftDocs/Hololens/hololens/hololens-identity.md

 ms.sitesec: library
 ms.localizationpriority: medium
 audience: ITPro
-manager: jarrettr
+manager: sekerawa
 appliesto:
 - HoloLens (1st gen)
 - HoloLens 2
 ---

-# Manage user identity and sign-in for HoloLens
+# Manage user identity and login for HoloLens

 > [!NOTE]
 > This article is a technical reference for IT Pros and tech enthusiasts.
 If you're looking for HoloLens set up instructions, read "[Setting up your HoloLens (1st gen)](hololens1-start.md)" or "[Setting up your HoloLens 2](hololens2-start.md)".

 ## Let’s talk about setting up user identity for HoloLens 2

 Like other Windows devices, HoloLens always operates under a user context.
-There is always a user identity and HoloLens treats identity in almost the same manner as a Windows 10 device.
+There is always a user identity.
+HoloLens treats identity in almost the same manner as a Windows 10 device.
 Signing in during setup creates a user profile on HoloLens that stores apps and data.
 The same account also provides Single Sign-on for apps, such as Edge or Dynamics 365 Remote Assist, by using the Windows Account Manager APIs.

 HoloLens supports several kinds of user identities.
-You can choose any one of these three account types, but out of the box, we strongly recommend Azure AD as it’s best for managing devices.
+You can choose any one of these three account types, but we strongly recommend Azure AD as it’s best for managing devices.
 Only Azure AD accounts support multiple users.

 | Identity type | Accounts per device | Authentication options |
 | --- | --- | --- |